shakasaki/pgTree/README.md

 Welcome to the **pyGimli Tree**  repository.
 Name of the project:

-* Characterizing and understanding Enhanced Geothermal Systems (EGS) - novel tools and applications in a deep underground laboratory.
+* Forward and inverse modeling of realistic tree data for both 2D and 3D, using prior information on tree geometry